 At this monastery you can admire the church and cloister built in 1538.
-Its round shape construction is a replicate of Santa Maria de la Redonda in Rome, and one of a kind in Portugal; it is also the most beautiful viewpoint where you can best gaze at the historic centre of Porto.
+Its round shape construction is a replicate of Santa Maria de la Redonda in Rome and one of a kind in Portugal; it is also the most beautiful viewpoint where you can best admire the historic centre of Porto.

 6 Bridges Cruise

 Cross Luis I bridge on foot and head to Praça da Ribeira to go on a 50-minute cruise – this cruise will give you the opportunity to admire the six bridges over Douro river.
 This tour is made on a rabelo boat, once used to transport the barrels of wine from the wineries to the cellars.

 Information: this boat activity is too touristy so I suggest you only do this if you want to recharge your batteries when you visit Porto.

 Ferdinand Wall (Muralha Fernandina)